-Karl Mah is a partner in the London office of Latham & Watkins and is a member of the firm’s Tax Department.
+Karl Mah is a partner in the London office of Latham & Watkins and is the Chair of the London Tax Department.
 He joined Latham in 2006 and currently serves on the firm’s Training and Career Enhancement Committee.
-In addition, Mr. Mah is actively involved in the firm’s diversity initiatives and has previously served on the firm’s Mentoring and Knowledge Management Committees and the London office’s Asian Lawyer and First Generation Professionals Affinity Groups.
+In addition, Mr. Mah is actively involved in the firm’s diversity initiatives and has previously served on the firm’s Mentoring and Knowledge Management Committees and as part of the London office’s Asian Lawyer and First Generation Professionals Affinity Groups.

 Mr. Mah was awarded the prestigious Institute Medal and LexisNexis Prize by the Chartered Institute of Taxation for achieving the highest score in the country in the May 2008 Institute examinations, which are considered to be the 'gold standard' among tax professionals in the United Kingdom.
 He is a member of the Chartered Institute of Taxation.

-Mr. Mah acts for a broad range of corporate and financial clients, and practice area focuses on international and corporate tax matters.
+Mr. Mah acts for a broad range of corporate and financial clients, and his major practice area is focused on international and corporate tax matters.
 He has particular expertise in advising on the tax aspects of M&A and private equity deals, capital markets offerings, and finance transactions.

 Mr. Mah's representative transactions include advising: